rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

           app: review
     ```

-    Now, let's check the `ServiceMonitor` for our ProductReview apps!
+    Now, let's check the `ServiceMonitor` for our `stakater-nordmart-review` app!
 Of course, we will do it through Helm and ArgoCD because this is GitOps!!

     Open up `stakater-nordmart-review/deploy/values.yaml` file.
 You can see `serviceMonitor` has been enabled: